New VW Touareg R revealed: price, specs and release date

 VW Touareg R trailer assist

 The VW Touareg R has a trailer assist function that helps you make tricky parking manoeuvres when you have a trailer.
 You put the car into reverse and then hit the Park Assist button.
-A trailer symbol appears on the driver’s display and using the mirror adjustment switch as a joystick to set the direction of the car and trailer.
+A trailer symbol appears on the driver’s display and you use the mirror adjustment switch as a joystick to tell the system where you want the car to go.
 Once set, the car takes over and drives into the desired space.
 And, because it’s a hybrid, it can do this all in silent electric power – so you may have to make your own reversing vehicle beeps to warn others!